PavanRangani/docs/docs/prd/legal-entities/associated-entities.md

 - Associated Entities tab is applicable only for Individual and Joint.
 - By default shows only associated entities.
 Shows one toggle switch `Show Associated Entities`.
 By default its ON.
 To see all entities, user can make that switch OFF.
-- Shows proper message when the family doesn't have any entity avaialble except the current entity.
 - Show proper message when the entity has no associated entity avaialble.
+(In case of when the current entity is also marked as Deceased or Terminated or Archived)
 - Records are grouped by Entity type in order of Individual, Joint, Partnership, Foundation, Estate and Trust.
 Under Each group records are alphabetically sorted by name.
 - Column name
     - Common Columns
         - Name
         - Associted:
             - The default value will be set to `False`.
 If the user wants to add an association, set its value to `Yes`.
-            - For Joint, both Individuals of the Joint are auto associated.
+            - Current entity is always shown enable in this tab and no way to disable that associated.
+For Joint, both Individuals of the Joint are auto associated.
 No way to disable that association.
-System shows lock icon for that.
+            - System shows lock icon for that.
 On hover, shows tooltip message.
     - Individual
         - Spouse
         - Children